marcamos/jet/README.md

 That’s it 🕺

+## A Note on Tailwind CSS v3.x
+**As of December 10th, 2021, jet has been updated to utilize Tailwind CSS v3.0.** If you want to upgrade your project from Tailwind CSS v2.x to v3.x, the Tailwind folks have a _wonderful_ [Upgrade Guide](https://tailwindcss.com/docs/upgrade-guide) you should review.

 ## A Note on Tailwind CSS v2.x
 **As of November 25th, 2020, jet has been updated to utilize Tailwind CSS v2.0.** If you want to upgrade your project from Tailwind CSS v1.x to v2.x, the Tailwind folks have a _wonderful_ [Upgrade Guide](https://tailwindcss.com/docs/upgrading-to-v2) you should review.